 - encourages continued co-operation between the IASB Board and Chinese stakeholders in the future development of IFRS Standards.

 If the jurisdiction has NOT made a public statement supporting the move towards a single set of accounting standards and/or towards IFRS Standards as that set of standards, explain the jurisdiction's general position towards the adoption of IFRS Standards in the jurisdiction.

 For DOMESTIC companies whose debt or equity securities trade in a public market in the jurisdiction:

 Are all or some domestic companies whose securities trade in a public market either required or permitted to use IFRS Standards in their consolidated financial statements?

 No, the use of IFRS Standards is not permitted for domestic companies.
 All Chinese companies whose securities trade in a public market in China are required to use Chinese Accounting Standards for Business Enterprises (ASBEs) for financial reporting within mainland China.

 It should be noted, however, that Chinese companies whose securities trade on the Stock Exchange of Hong Kong may choose among IFRS Standards, Hong Kong Financial Reporting Standards (HKFRS), and Chinese Accounting Standards (ASBEs) for purposes of financial reporting to Hong Kong investors.
 Those financial reports are in addition to the ASBE financial reports that the Chinese companies issue within mainland China.
-At 30 June 2014, a total of 296 Chinese companies (known as ‘Red Chip’ and ‘H-Share’ companies) trade in Hong Kong.
+At 30 September 2017, 398 Chinese companies trade in Hong Kong (on the ‘Red Chip’ and ‘H-Share’ main boards).
 The financial reporting frameworks used by those companies in Hong Kong are as follows:

 |Which standards?||Number of companies||Per cent of companies||Market capitalisation (US Dollars)||Per cent of market capitalisation|